37 Christmas Gifts 11 Year Old Boys Genuinely Want

 Butterfly EduFields 20-in-1 Motor Machines STEM Building Kit

-Why we like it: Pieces still snap tight after four months
+Why I like it: Pieces still snap tight after four months

 My son spread instruction sheets across the dining table in July, assembling the hovercraft while I made dinner.
 The plastic gears clicked together firmly; nothing wobbled or bent despite his impatient fingers forcing connections.
 He's rebuilt that same motor into fourteen different machines since summer.